 The host ‘city’ in this case is actually neither a city nor a ski resort, but in fact a county.
 The county of Pyeongchang is a subdivision of the province of Gangwon-do, which is home to the lion’s share of South Korea’s skiing.

-The port city of Gangneung is the main population centre near Pyeongchang, and will also be a focal point of the Games both in terms of hosting events, and also for accommodation & services, etc
+The port city of Gangneung is the main population centre near Pyeongchang, and will also be a focal point of the Games both in terms of hosting events, and also for transportation, accommodation & services, etc

 Pyeongchang 2018 Host Venues

-As outlined above, events are being held at 4 different ski resorts and in the city of Gangneung; the venues at the resorts are labelled the ‘Mountain Cluster’, and the venues in Gangneung are the ‘Coastal Cluster’.
+As outlined above, events are being held at 4 different ski hills and in the city of Gangneung; the venues at the resorts are labelled the ‘Mountain Cluster’, and the venues in Gangneung are the ‘Coastal Cluster’.

 Alpensia Resort is a very small ski hill, but a large resort complete with a ski jump tower, bobsleigh track, and cross-country skiing courses, not to mention several huge hotel / condominium developments and a golf course.
 The original concept (in 2003) was to provide Korea with the majority of facilities required to host a Winter Olympics, and now that plan is finally coming to fruition after 15 years.
 Alpensia is also the site of the Olympic Village, and the stadium where the opening & closing ceremonies will take place.

 Jeongseon Alpine Centre was built specifically to host the downhill skiing, as at the time of bidding no resort in Korea met the minimum required vertical drop of 800m (Jeongseon has a vertical drop of 825m)